panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 ## 1. "Register Your Cat" form

-A 🐱 cat show event is going to happen in your city .
+A 🐱 cat show event is going to happen in your city.
 Your task, as a web developer, is to implement a form to register cats for the show.

 Let's name the form "Register Your Cat", having the fields: